LLMSynthor: Macro-Aligned Micro-Records Synthesis with Large Language Models: Experiments

-We evaluate synthetic data quality from two perspectives: statistical fidelity and downstream utility.
-First, Tabs.~\ref{tab:marginal_trans} and~\ref{tab:joint_trans} report marginal and joint distributional metrics, assessing how well each model preserves individual variable distributions and structured dependencies.
-We use Wasserstein distance (W) for continuous variables, total variation distance (TVD) for discrete variables, and classifier two-sample test (C2ST) Gap ($|\mathrm{acc} - 0.5|$) as a general-purpose divergence measure.
-Joint subsets are selected based on the ground-truth Bayesian network.
-Figure~\ref{fig:trans_main} visualizes selected marginal and conditional distributions, including comparisons against GReaT. \model consistently achieves the lowest divergence and gap scores.
-Additional ablation studies, efficiency results, and visualizations are provided in Appendix~\ref{appx:exp_e}.
-We also assess the practical utility of synthetic data.
-We introduce two derived variables grounded in economic theory~\cite{rust2004return,marshall2013principles}: \texttt{discount\_propensity} (based on price elasticity of demand) and \texttt{lifetime\_value\_band} (a simplified proxy for customer lifetime value).
-Full definitions are provided in Appendix~\ref{appx:data_e_commerce}.
-We train logistic regression, decision trees, and random forests on data generated by each method.
-Figure~\ref{fig:trans_main} shows that \model generalizes best to real data, demonstrating high fidelity and utility.
+\textbf{Baselines.} Given the structured tabular nature of the task, we compare \model against representative methods spanning major paradigms of tabular data synthesis, all of which are trained with full access to the micro-level records.
+These include: (1) VAE- and GAN-based models (TVAE, CTGAN); (2) GANs with explicit dependency modeling (CopulaGAN); (3) autoregressive transformers (GReaT); (4) diffusion-based models (TabSyn); (5) classical statistical alignment methods (IPF); (6) hybrid LLM-probabilistic approaches (Spada, which combines LLM-induced dependency graphs with normalizing flows); and (7) LLM-based in-context generation (LLM-ICL).
+To ensure a fair comparison, we apply rejection sampling across all methods to enforce basic record-level validity.

+\textbf{Results.} The results provide a clear affirmative answer to \textmyblue{RQ2}.
+Despite operating solely on macro-statistics, \model consistently outperforms all baselines trained on the full micro-record dataset across both statistical fidelity and downstream utility.

+We evaluate the synthesized data from two complementary perspectives. \emph{First}, to assess statistical fidelity, Tables~\ref{tab:marginal_trans} and~\ref{tab:joint_trans} report performance on marginal and joint distributions using multiple metrics, including Wasserstein distance (W), Total Variation Distance (TVD), Jensen-Shannon Divergence (JSD), and the Classifier Two-Sample Test (C2ST) gap ($|\mathrm{acc}-0.5|$).
+Across all metrics, \model achieves the lowest divergence scores, indicating the closest match to the ground-truth distributions.
+The visualizations in Figure~\ref{fig:trans_main} further confirm that \model most faithfully preserves the target dependency structures. \emph{Second}, we evaluate the practical downstream utility of the synthetic data.
+We derive two rule-based downstream labels from the original transaction variables: \texttt{discount\_propensity}, which measures price sensitivity using category-normalized price deviation together with age, payment method, and location tier; and \texttt{lifetime\_value\_band}, which approximates customer value from transaction price, product category, payment method, and age.
+Both labels are computed using fixed, interpretable rules applied identically to real and synthetic data.
+We then train standard classifiers (logistic regression, decision trees, and random forests) on synthetic data generated by each method.
+As shown in Figure~\ref{fig:trans_main}, models trained on \model's synthetic data generalize best to real data, demonstrating that its superior statistical fidelity translates directly into improved performance on downstream machine learning efficiency tasks.